 Overview

-All lettings and and sales of social housing in England need to be logged with the Department for levelling up, housing and communities (DLUHC).
+All lettings and and sales of social housing in England need to be logged with the Ministry of Housing, Communities and Local Government (MHCLG).
 This is done by data providing organisations: Local Authorities and Private Registered Providers (PRPs, i.e. housing associations).

 Data is collected via a form that runs on an annual data collection window basis.
 Form changes are made annually to add new questions, remove any that are no longer needed, or adjust wording or answer options etc.